95th Street–Longwood Manor station

-As of 2022, 95th—Longwood Manor is served by eight inbound trains and nine outbound trains on weekdays.
+As of 2022, 95th–Longwood Manor is served by 17 trains (eight inbound, nine outbound) on weekdays.
 It is served during peak hours only, although it does get served by some reverse peak trains.

 The station is little more than an open acrylic glass shelter and is used only during rush hours.
-Regular service with more frequent trains is at 95th Street–Beverly Hills station west of this station.
+Regular service with more frequent trains is at 95th Street–Beverly Hills station on the Suburban Branch west of this station.
 Parking is available south of 95th Street along Vincennes Avenue, and east of the station along Genoa Avenue, also off of 95th Street.